eps696/stylegan2/README.md

 * freezing lower D layers for better finetuning (from [Freeze the Discriminator])

 Few command formats ::
-* Windows batch-files (preferred, if you're on Windows)
+* Windows batch-files (preferred, if you're on Windows with powerful GPU)
 * local Jupyter notebook (for non-Windows platforms)
 * [Colab notebook] (max ease of use, requires Google drive)